Wichita NAACP youth council speaks with WPD Chief

-WICHITA, Kan (KSNW) — The viral video of a fight between a Wichita police officer and teen has brought many questions.
-The Wichita NAACP Youth Council had an opportunity to ask those questions to the Wichita police chief, Joseph Sullivan, Sunday.
+WICHITA, Kan (KSNW) — The viral video of a fight between a Wichita police officer and a teen has brought many questions.
+The Wichita NAACP Youth Council had an opportunity to ask those questions to Wichita Police Chief Joseph Sullivan on Sunday.

 The youth council had questions about different Wichita police policies and why certain things were or were not done.